fkie-cad/friTap/EXAMPLE.md

 ## Extracting a pcap with sllinterceptor
 The first way is to directly tell sslinterceptor to write all traffic to a pcap file.
 To do this with flipboard, use the following command:

-`python sslinterceptor.py flipboard.app -spawn -pcap flipboard.pcap`
+`python3 sslinterceptor.py flipboard.app -spawn -pcap flipboard.pcap`

 In this example, we had Flipboard running on a Genymotion instance: